 Eliminating the /w/ – If the child is using a /w/ sound for /r/- Tell the child to smile – you can’t make a /w/ sound when you smile!

 Other ways to help:

 - Be a good model – Restate what your child said and say the /r/ correctly.

 - Work on discrimination – Say an /r/ word correctly or incorrectly and see if your child can recognize the difference between a “good” /r/ sound and a “could be better” /r/ sound.

 The age range for mastery of the /r/ sound is quite large.
-Many children master the sound by age five and a half, while others don’t produce it correctly until age seven.
-A general rule of thumb is that if they aren’t pronouncing it correctly by the first grade, seek advice from a licensed Speech and Language Pathologist.
+Many children master the sound by age five and a half, while others don’t produce it correctly until age 7.
+A general rule of thumb is that if they aren’t pronouncing it correctly by the first grade, seek advice from a licensed speech language pathologist.